arashpayan/APTokenField/README.md

 1. Add `APTokenField.h` and `APTokenField.m` into your project.
 2. Add the `CoreGraphics` and `QuartzCore` frameworks to your project.
 3. Create an object that conforms to the `APTokenFieldDataSource` protocol to use as the data source for your `APTokenField` instance.
-4. Create an instance of an `APTokenFieldView`, assign your `APTokenFieldDataSource` to it's `tokenFieldDataSoure` property then add the token field to your view hierarchy.
+4. Create an instance of an `APTokenField`, assign your `APTokenFieldDataSource` to it's `tokenFieldDataSoure` property then add the token field to your view hierarchy.

 License
 -------